-The associates' financial statements used to apply the equity method were prepared using the same accounting period as of December 31, 2023 and 2022, and the same accounting policies employed in preparing these nonconsolidated financial statements.
+The associates' financial statements were prepared using the same policies employed in preparing these nonconsolidated financial statements.

 The Company's interests in the associates' net profits or losses, after acquisition, are recognized in the statements of profit or loss and other comprehensive income.